Wang Du: Under Emperor Zhuangzong

-During Emperor Mingzong's reign
+Under Emperor Mingzong

-In 926, Emperor Zhuangzong was killed in a mutiny at then-capital Luoyang.
-Soon, his adoptive brother, the general Li Siyuan, who had led a separate mutiny, arrived at Luoyang and claimed imperial title (as Emperor Mingzong).
+In 926, Emperor Zhuangzong was killed in a mutiny at his capital Luoyang.
+Soon, his adoptive brother, the general Li Siyuan, who had led a separate mutiny, arrived at Luoyang and claimed the imperial title (posthumously commemorated as Emperor Mingzong).
 Emperor Mingzong bestowed the honorary chancellor title of Zhongshu Ling (中書令) on Wang Du, but was said to despise Wang because of what Wang had done to his father.
 Another source of the friction between the imperial government and Yiwu developed over the fact that Emperor Mingzong's chief of staff An Chonghui wanted to show imperial strength and was not as willing to allow Yiwu to retain its revenues.
 Further, due to the incessant Khitan attacks, the Later Tang imperial government was often sending armies to the region of Lulong and Yiwu, and Wang feared that they actually intended to attack him.
 Both sides became suspicious of each other.

-Wang became apprehensive that Emperor Mingzong might try to move him from Yiwu to another circuit, and therefore consulted He Zhaoxun; He Zhaoxun suggested finding ways to alienate other military governors so that he could protect himself.
+Wang became apprehensive that Emperor Mingzong might try to move him from Yiwu to another region and therefore consulted He Zhaoxun; He Zhaoxun suggested finding ways to alienate other military governors so that he could protect himself.
 Wang therefore tried a number of ways to ally with other military governors—including trying to enter a marriage alliance with Zhao Dejun the military governor of Lulong; asking to become blood brothers with Wang Jianli the military governor of Chengde, who had an enmity with An; sending secret letters encased in wax to the military governors of Pinglu (平盧, headquartered in modern Weifang, Shandong) (Huo Yanwei), Zhongwu (忠武, headquartered in modern Xuchang, Henan) (Fang Zhiwen (房知溫)), Zhaoyi (昭義, headquartered in modern Changzhi, Shanxi) (Mao Zhang (毛璋)), Xichuan (西川, headquartered in modern Chengdu, Sichuan) (Meng Zhixiang), and Dongchuan (東川, headquartered in modern Mianyang, Sichuan) (Dong Zhang), trying to alienate them from the imperial government; and trying to entice the general Wang Yanqiu the military governor of Guide Circuit (歸德, headquartered in modern Shangqiu, Henan), who was then commanding the imperial defense against Khitan incursions.
 When Wang Yanqiu refused his overtures, he tried to bribe Wang Yanqiu's subordinates into assassinating Wang Yanqiu.
 The attempt failed, and Wang Yanqiu reported this to Emperor Mingzong, accusing Wang Du of rebellion.